 Hungry or thirsty?
-There are plenty of events to check out and new restaurants to try this week in metro Atlanta.
+There are plenty of events to check out and new restaurants to try this weekend in metro Atlanta.

 Do this on Friday

 Head to Oak Steakhouse in Avalon for happy hour from 5-7 p.m. for a special bar menu and house wine and beer for $5.
 Read more here.

 Get in the holiday spirit at Red Door Tavern’s annual Christmas party, hosted by Milagro Tequila.
 Guests are encouraged to bring a new, unopened toy to donate to the Aflac Cancer Center and in exchange will receive a complimentary cocktail.
 Read more here.

 Ponko Chicken in Buckhead will celebrate its official grand opening from 11 .a.m-9 p.m., with the first 50 people in line receiving a free basic meal.
 Read more here.

 Break out your tackiest attire for BeetleCat’s Tacky Sweater Brunch Dec.
 14, offering a selection of holiday doughnuts including eggnog and peppermint as well as punch specials and holiday music from a DJ.
 All specials will be available in the Den only and alongside the regular brunch menu.
 The guest with the tackiest sweater of the day will win free doughnuts per week for a year.
 Read more here.

 Do this on Sunday

 Head to Watchman’s at Krog Street Market from 11:30 a.m.-3 p.m. for its new brunch service, with menu items including breakfast burrito with chorizo, scrambled eggs, American cheese, potato, and onion; pineapple upside down pancakes with spiced rum maple syrup and whipped cream; and smoked mushroom omelette with Gruyere, caramelized onion, and a side salad.
 Read more here.